ng-Classic/ng-classic/aio/content/guide/upgrade-performance.md

 To summarize, the key differentiating factors of `downgradeModule()` are:

-1. It allows instantiating or even loading the Angular Classicpart lazily, which improves the initial loading time.
+1. It allows instantiating or even loading the Angular Classic part lazily, which improves the initial loading time.
     In some cases this may waive the cost of running a second framework altogether.

 1. It improves performance by avoiding unnecessary change detection runs while giving the developer greater ability to customize.
 1. It does not require you to change how you bootstrap your AngularJS application.

-Using `downgradeModule()` is a good option for hybrid applications when you want to keep the AngularJS and Angular Classicparts less coupled.
+Using `downgradeModule()` is a good option for hybrid applications when you want to keep the AngularJS and Angular Classic parts less coupled.
 You can still mix and match components and services from both frameworks, but you might need to manually propagate change detection.
 In return, `downgradeModule()` offers more control and better performance.